nkitamuraQC/autodftpy/README.md

 # pylattice
-Pylattice is a Python package for a toolkit of first-principle calculations and lattice-model calculations.
+Pylattice is a Python Library for Manipulating Quantum ESPRESSO and RESPACK

 ## Features
 - Supplementation of a crystal structure with its space group